 Individuals who breathe polluted air can experience health effects within a few hours or days.
 The District measures pollutant concentrations in the local ambient (outdoor) air and uses historical data to predict pollutant levels in the future.

 The District determines the effectiveness of air quality regulations using the results of monitoring data over time.
 Rising pollution levels generally indicate that more controls are necessary, whereas a drop in pollution levels demonstrate that existing controls are successfully reducing emissions.
 This information is incorporated into air quality planning.

-The District’s Air Quality Trends Report (PDF attached below) is a living document that takes a look at monitored ambient air concentrations of criteria pollutants over time as well as emissions from key sources.
+The District’s Air Quality Trends Report takes a look at monitored ambient air concentrations of criteria pollutants over time as well as emissions from key sources.